VictorySpecificationII/refactored-octo-adventure/README.md

 ## Software Environment

-Inside KiCAD, click on Preferences -> Manage Symbol Libraries, add an entry and point directly to the git repo folder location, to the file Custom_Symbols.lib - file will be updated as project moves on - new symbols added so do it this way to avoid manually updating your libs.
+Inside KiCAD, click on Preferences -> Manage Symbol Libraries, add an entry and point directly to the git repo folder location, to the file rccar-rescue.lib - file will be updated as project moves on - new symbols added so do it this way to avoid manually updating your libs.

 For Linux/Windows, install the CH340 driver so you can communicate with the NodeMCUv3 through the Arduino IDE

 For Arduino IDE, go to File -> Preferences, and paste the following links to the "Additional Boards Manager URL:

- - https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json i.e NodeMCU MCU's
+ - https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json i.e Extra Arduino Boards
- - https://arduino.esp8266.com/stable/package_esp8266com_index.json: Some extra arduino boards i.e Arduino Micro
+ - https://arduino.esp8266.com/stable/package_esp8266com_index.json: Some extra arduino boards i.e NodeMCU boards

 ## Folder structure